Be chosen on purpose, not by accident.

 (analysis paralysis)

 —— You know something's off but can't pinpoint exactly what, so you keep collecting more data hoping it will become obvious.
-The dashboard gets bigger.
-The picture gets less clear.
-You have all the numbers and still can't tell with confidence where you're actually headed.
+None of it tells you whether the right buyer is getting what they came for.

 abstract performance piano keys